Role

 Press expertise

-Raihana has press expertise related to energy, sustainable energy development and technology.
+Raihana has press expertise related to critical development, environmental justice, climate resilience, sustainable energy development.

 Course(s) I teach on